GitHub Free Plan 2026: What's Included & What's Not

 01 Is GitHub free?

-Yes, GitHub offers a forever free plan with 6 core features included.
-However, there are limits on ci_cd_minutes_monthly, packages_storage_mb that may require upgrading.
+Yes, GitHub offers a forever free plan with 4 core features included.
+However, there are limits on cicdminutes, storage that may require upgrading.

 02 What's included in GitHub's free plan?

-GitHub's free plan includes: Unlimited public/private repositories, Dependabot security and version updates, 2,000 CI/CD minutes/month, 500MB of Packages storage, Issues & Projects, and 1 more features.
-Key limits include ci_cd_minutes_monthly: 2000, packages_storage_mb: 500.
+GitHub's free plan includes: Unlimited public/private repositories, Dependabot security, 2000 CI/CD minutes/month, Community support.
+Key limits include cicdMinutes: 2000, storage: 500MB.

 03 What's NOT included in GitHub's free plan?

-The free plan excludes: Access to GitHub Codespaces, Repository rules, Multiple reviewers in pull requests, Draft pull requests, Code owners.
+The free plan excludes: Everything in Free, GitHub Codespaces access, Multiple reviewers, Code owners, 3000 CI/CD minutes/month.
 You'll also have GitHub branding and limited support options.

 04 When should I upgrade from GitHub's free plan?

-Consider upgrading when: you hit user or storage limits, need features like Access to GitHub Codespaces or Repository rules, require premium support, or want to remove branding.
+Consider upgrading when: you hit user or storage limits, need features like Everything in Free or GitHub Codespaces access, require premium support, or want to remove branding.
 The cheapest paid plan starts at $4/user/month.

 05 Is GitHub's free plan really free forever?